- This event has passed.

 This course is pending 1 AIA LU HSW

-- Discuss the three collaboration methods along this continuum – Informal Involvement, Design Assist, and Delegated Design
+- Define the three collaboration methods along this continuum, Informal Involvement, Design Assist, and Delegated Design, and the impact each of these methods have on safe design.

-- Review the Standard form contracts used in design collaboration strategies.
+- Review the Standard form contracts used in design collaboration strategies to clearly identify design responsibility.

 Meet the Speakers